See high-res photo here

 Sen. McClure retired in 1990, and Gerard joined him in founding McClure, Gerard & Neuenschwander, Inc., a Washington, D.C.-based government relations consulting firm.
 Gerard served as Chairman and Chief Executive officer and focused on issues such as international sports, telecommunications, energy and mining.

-He serves as a board member and is a past chairman of the National Capital Area Council - Boy Scouts of America, is a board member and former chair of The George Washington University's Graduate School of Political Management, is chairman of the board of directors for the Congressional Coalition on Adoption Institute, and is a member of the Conservation Fund's Corporate Council.
+He serves as a board member and is a past chairman of the National Capital Area Council - Boy Scouts of America, is a board member and former co-chair of The George Washington University's Graduate School of Political Management, is chairman of the board of directors for the Congressional Coalition on Adoption Institute, and is a member of the Conservation Fund's Corporate Council.

 Gerard was born and grew up in Idaho.
 He holds a Bachelor of Arts in Political Science and a Juris Doctor from George Washington University.
 Gerard lives in Virginia with his wife, Claudette, and their eight children, including twin boys the family adopted from Guatemala.